Tristeon/Tristeon/source/documentation.rst

         "typeID": "Tristeon::Actor"
     }

-In the example above, the :ref:`Actor` 's properties are represented using a `"name": value` pattern, each separated by a comma.
+In the example above, the properties are represented using a `"name": value` pattern, each separated by a comma.
 This can for example be seen in the "name" and "rotation" properties.

 A value can also be a nested object itself: `"name": { "x": 0 }`.
 There are many examples of this within the example above but we'd recommend to take a look at the "position" and "scale" fields because they contain very little extra data, making it easier to get a grasp of the syntax.